 Now I didn't have this with the twins and it looked like the gunk from the beginning of your period so I was worried and rang the hospital.

-things started progressing and I was bouncing on my ball living the dream.
+Things started progressing and I was bouncing on my ball living the dream.
 Doing my breathing and thinking " I can do this, piece of piss".
 My surges began to heighten so I rang the midwifery unit again and they said to come in "slowly".
 It's my second and chances are things would progress tonight.
 So we rock up, pretty chilled, and I'm breathing and rocking, I'm doing soo well I'm thinking to myself.
 "Cervix closed, posterior, can take up to two weeks after your show, the surges you are feeling is baby trying to move herself from being in your back" sad face.

 I was advised to go home have a bath and watch a sad film.
 Fast forward to about 3/4 hours later when I am face first into my pillow breathing and grunting.
 Swaying my bum from side to side.
 Surging every time I moved back to the hospital we go.

 We arrive and I needed gas and air for some relief there's no shame.
-Which me and the other half argued over.
-Probably not the best idea he had a few glasses of wine when we got back home.

 Ben was playing with my hair and I managed about 3 minutes of breathing and calming down.
 When she came back in and gave me my injections of pain relief and anti sickness i had a few surges close together straight after, stood up, leant over the side of the bed and swayed and my waters broke.
 All over my shoes.
 Ben freaked out.
 Started pressing all the buttons and I had this wave of calm from my head to my toes.
 We were going in the right direction.
 The midwife came in and said we could go back up stairs now to the birthing pool and the pretty lights.
 I took one step and my whole body started to push it was a feeling like no other, a drawing feeling that was completely spontaneous.
 It was fantastic.
 She called for a delivery pack and shouted "wasn't expecting a delivery down here tonight" in a kind of quirky Hagrid way.
 I managed to get the other side of the bed and squatted on the floor.
-Ben grabbed for my hand and I closed my eyes and kept grunting the whole time thinking "my body knows what it's doing" at one point I thought if she does get stuck tho this would be strange to waddle with a baby sticking out to surgery😂
+Ben grabbed for my hand and I closed my eyes and kept grunting the whole time thinking "my body knows what it's doing" at one point I thought if she does get stuck thought this would be strange to waddle with a baby sticking out to surgery😂

 The midwife was brilliant she knew we were hypnobirthing and guided me all the way.
 I remember it getting to the point where she said "you can breathe your baby down now" and I thought "shit I can't remember what I'm meant to do" so I just kept breathing and gave a little push.
 Thinking this would probably work haha.
 Then she was out.
 It took around 5 minutes from waters breaking to her being squatted out on the floor.
 I was elated, my body had no idea what was going on.
 But all I could do was smile.
 I held her for around 30 minutes whilst we waited for the placenta who was stubborn, we had the injection for that.
 Cut the cord when it had stopped pulsing which was something on my list and I didn't need stitches which was wonderful, a credit to my midwife and hypnobirthing and probably luck!

-Welcome to the world Luna Sue Beames 8lb 9oz
+Welcome to the world Luna 8lb 9oz

 1.45am 14/11/2016 (1hr 45mins "late" haha)